lylethic/my-project/README.md

 Manages data access and related components:

+- **AutoMappers/**: It maps the properties of two different objects by transforming the input object of one type to the output object of another.
+- **Common/**: common setting such as Contracts, Helpers, Utils,...
 - **Data/**: Data access layer implementations.
 - **Helpers/**: Utility classes and methods.
 - **Migrations/**: Database migration files.